Programme Manager Children and Young People

 Hear from the young people themselves as they tell their stories about joining an Energise YOUth Project, starting watersports sessions and becoming more active.
 Find out how the sessions have a positive impact on them and changed their lives for the better.

-To apply for Energise YOUth funding, you will need to fill in an Expression of Interest form.
-You can download the form at the bottom of this page.
-Please get in touch and let us know if we can help shape your plans.
+To apply for Energise YOUth funding, you will need to fill in an Expression of Interest form which can be found at the bottom of this page.